Some of the most frequently asked questions are collated into a 3-minute video for the following ModReg functions:

 In the process of dropping module(s), I received a message that the total MCs of my allocated modules fall below the minimum workload requirement.
 What should I do?

-Please write to email@example.com stating your Student ID and full name to seek their assistance.
+Please write to firstname.lastname@example.org using your NUS email account, stating your Student ID and full name to seek for assistance.

 May I know the types of appeal available for students?